Recording guitars with new strings is often overlooked and that’s a mistake. Using old strings for recording is not recommended.

 But my favorite string gauge is 10-46 because it’s the sweet spot.
 Has enough tension for rhythm, soloing and string bending is pretty easy and also can be used drop D or low tuning such as standard D.

 You can easily test it yourself by buying different string gauges and recording the same riffs and leads with each string gauge.
-Then you can compare them and find out which one sounds best for you.
+Then you can compare them and find out which one sounds best to you.

 In my opinion, thinner strings like 8s and 9s are great for lead and rock rhythm.
 It’s easy to play but has low tension which might not be good for everybody.